-A part-time student must be an Australian citizen, permanent resident, or person with appropriate resident status.
+A part-time student must be an Australian citizen, permanent resident, or person with appropriate resident status

-In each case where a student has attended the school for less than the MPP and been included in the Census form, there must be documented evidence confirming the reasons preventing the student from attending the school during this period.
-All students who have not met minimum attendance requirements and are included in the Census are to be listed in the Part-time students who did not attend the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study for which the student is enrolled section of the Census form.
+In each case where a student has attended the school for less than the MPP and you have included them in the Census form, you must have documented evidence confirming the reasons preventing the student from attending the school during this period.
+List any students who have not met minimum attendance requirements in the section of the Census form called Part-time students who did not attend the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study in which they are enrolled.

-- students who are not formally enrolled at the school; - part-time students who have attended for less than the MPP from the first day of the school year up to Census Day unless the absence was beyond the control of the student's parent or guardian, or the student (if living independently); - part-time distance education students; - full-time students; - students who are registered, or provisionally registered, in Queensland for home education; - children who are prohibited from engaging in studies as a condition of a visa; - overseas students (refer to Overseas students in these Instructions); - students on visitor visas, bridging visas with study limitations or no visa (refer to Students on visitor visas, bridging visas with study limitations or no visa in these Instructions);
+- students who are not formally enrolled at the school - part-time students who have attended for less than the MPP from the first day of the school year up to Census Day and the absence was beyond the control of the student's parent or guardian, or the student (if living independently) - part-time distance education students - full-time students - students who are registered, or provisionally registered, in Queensland for home education - · children who are prohibited from engaging in studies as a condition of a visa - overseas students (refer to Overseas students in these instructions) - students on visitor visas, bridging visas with study limitations or no visa (refer to Students on visitor visas, bridging visas with study limitations or no visa in these instructions)

-- underage Prep Year students, unless the student is enrolled under the provisions outlined in section 17 of the Education (General Provisions) Regulation 2017; - students who attended the school for specialist or sporting activities, but are not formally enrolled at the school; and - students who have left the school.
+- underage Prep Year students, unless the student is enrolled under the provisions outlined in section 17 of the Education (General Provisions) Regulation 2017 - students who attended the school for specialist or sporting activities, but are not formally enrolled at the school - students who have left the school.
 Schools must keep verifiable information on the date the student exited the school, that is, the student's last day of attendance.